Haryaksh1/Haryaksh1/README.md

-👋 Hi there!
+## 👋 Hi there!
 I'm Haryaksh Bhardwaj

 👀 I'm fascinated by the intersection of mathematics and machine learning, exploring how computational techniques can unravel complex problems across domains.

 💞️ Currently diving deep into Natural Language Processing (NLP) and Large Language Models (LLMs).

-🧠 Creator of [AI-Text-Humanizer](https://github.com/Haryaksh1/AI-Text-Humanizer) — an open-source project that rewrites robotic AI text to sound natural.
-🎉 Participating in Hacktoberfest 2025 — contributions welcome!

 📫 Reach me: f20220900@goa.bits-pilani.ac.in | [LinkedIn](https://www.linkedin.com/in/haryaksh-manuh-bhardwaj/)